prmr/DesignBook/solutions/s-chapter4.md

 ## Exercise 6

 The constraint that we do not change the type of the field rules out using type `Optional`.
 Instead, we can derive a solution based on the Null Object pattern and simply create a comparator that always returns that objects are equals.
 This is consistent with the notion that the comparison order is initially "undefined".
-Technically, the private field could be inlined.
+Technically, the private static field `NULL_COMPARATOR` could be inlined.
 However, to use a named null object can help clarify the role of the anonymous comparator.
 Additionally, this idiom provides a clean way to dynamically check if the `aComparator` field has been initialized with a value other than the default "null" comparator.

 ```java